Stephen Curry: Fifth consecutive NBA Finals (2018–2019)

 The Warriors entered the playoffs as the first seed in the Western Conference with a 57–25 record.
 In Game 1 of the Warriors' first-round playoff series against the Clippers, Curry scored 38 points and made 8 three-pointers to give him the most in postseason history, passing Ray Allen (385).
 He also had a postseason career-high 15 rebounds and seven assists in a 121–104 win.
-In Game 6 of the second round, Curry bounced back from the first scoreless first half of his playoff career to score 33 points in the last two quarters to help the Warriors eliminate the Houston Rockets with a 118–113 win and advance to the Western Conference Finals.
-In Game 1 of the Conference Finals, Curry matched his postseason career high with 9 three-pointers to finish with 36 points in a 116–94 win over the Portland Trail Blazers.
+In Game 6 of the second round, Curry bounced back from the first scoreless first half of his playoff career to score 33 points in the last two quarters to help the Warriors eliminate the Houston Rockets with a 118–113 win and advance to the Western Conference finals.
+In Game 1 of the conference finals, Curry matched his postseason career high with 9 three-pointers to finish with 36 points in a 116–94 win over the Portland Trail Blazers.
 Curry faced his brother Seth in that Finals series, making them the first set of brothers to face each other in an NBA playoff series.
-Steph averaged a series career-high 36.5 points to help the Warriors sweep the Trail Blazers.
+He averaged a series career-high 36.5 points to help the Warriors sweep the Trail Blazers.
 It was the highest average by a player in a four-game sweep in NBA history.
 Curry became the sixth player in NBA history to score 35 or more in the first four games of a series.
 In Game 4, he had 37 points, 12 rebounds, and 11 assists in a 119–117 overtime win, as he and Draymond Green became the first teammates in league history to have a triple-double in the same playoff game.
 In Game 3 of the 2019 Finals, Curry scored a playoff career-high 47 points to go with eight rebounds and seven assists in a 123–109 loss to the Toronto Raptors.
 In Game 5, he helped the Warriors stave off elimination with 31 points in a 106–105 win, cutting the Raptors' series lead to 3–2.
 In Game 6, Curry scored 21 points, but shot just 6 for 17 and went 3 of 11 on three-pointers, including missing a contested three-pointer in the waning moments, as the Warriors lost the game and the series with a 114–110 defeat.